 Forest Gregg is trying to find ways that information and information technology can help the people of Chicago recognize, understand, and address our shared challenges and opportunities.
 As a partner at DataMade, he works with clients, helps staff grow, and looks for ways for our company be better for our clients and for ourselves.
 He has been trained as a sociologist – particularly in quantitative methods and urban sociology.
 The statistics and machine learning training is useful on projects like dedupe and usaddress; the urban sociology training is useful for projects like Chicago’s Million Dollar Blocks and Where to Buy.
 From a spell as professional juggler, Forest is pretty good at games of accurate, under-handed tossing.

-Hannah Cushman is a wayward journalist turned software developer.
+Hannah Cushman Garland is a wayward journalist turned software developer based in St. Louis.
 She cut her teeth on public life in mid-Missouri, covering municipal economic development (ask her about enterprise zones) and elections.
-An alumna of the Missouri School of Journalism and a veteran of the Associated Press, Hannah remains deeply interested in how information is consumed, shared, and acted upon.
-At DataMade, she loves projects that derive meaning from data, both narratively like Justice Divided, and practically, like Dedupe.io.
-She’s also devoted to documenting of common patterns and commenting clever functions.
-In her spare time, Hannah enjoys pondering particle physics, eating just about anything, and simply existing in the Lincoln Square apartment she shares with her fiancé, plants, and three cats.
+An alumna of the Missouri School of Journalism and a veteran of the Associated Press, Hannah remains deeply interested in people, systems, and power.
+She brings a healthy skepticism to technology, believing that it can alleviate specific pain points but is rarely a solution in and of itself.
+At DataMade, Hannah is a cultivator of team growth and a steward of the DataMade stack.
+She has led or contributed to a number of years-long projects, including LA Metro Councilmatic, the Illinois Public Salaries Database, and WhoWasInCommand, and takes great pride in working in partnership with longtime clients to improve upon them.
+In her spare time, Hannah enjoys home improvement, eating just about anything, and simply existing in the company of her husband, pets, and plants.